baAlex/Sakurai/resources/distributable-readme.txt

 Controls
 --------
 - Move cursor:          Arrow keys
-- Select option:    X or Enter
+- Select option:        Z or Enter
 - Pause menu:           Escape
+- Switch fullscreen:    F11 (Only in Windows and Ubuntu)

 System requirements
 -------------------
-At minimum the game requires:
+In a MS-DOS machine at minimum the game requires:

 - CPU: i386DX at 33 MHz or compatible
 - RAM: 512 KiB of free conventional memory
 - VGA compatible video card
-- 2 MiB of available hard disk space
+- 5 MiB of available hard disk space
 - MS-DOS 3.20 or compatible

-Or try an emulator like Dosbox or RetroArch!.
+In Windows/Ubuntu is recommended:

+- CPU: x86-64/AMD64 or compatible
+- RAM: 32 MiB of free memory
+- Video card with OpenGL 2.0 support
+- 5 MiB of available hard disk space
+- Windows 10 or Ubuntu 16.04 (or superior)

 Credits
 -------
 This is a solo-developer project.
 I'm Alexander Brandt, greetings.
-A sincere thank you for playing, few people try a game in this state.
+And a sincere thank you for playing!, few people try a game in this state.

 Contact